New lower bounds for the integration of periodic functions: Proof techniques for lower bounds

 \section{Proof techniques for lower bounds}

-We show the limits of the bump-function technique and describe a new method used in this paper.
-We note that there are other proof techniques which we do not discuss here like the technique of decomposable kernels from \cite{NW01} and the method from \cite{SW97}.
+In this section, we discuss techniques to prove lower bounds for the integration error $e_n(H_\lambda)$.
+We show the limits of the bump-function technique, which is probably the most common technique, and describe a new method used in this paper.
+We note that there are other proof techniques which we do not discuss here like the technique of decomposable kernels from \cite{NW01} and a method from \cite{SW97}.
 We only compare our new approach with the most standard technique.